menu

 1. Knowledge transfer

-• The Support & Maintenance team should present the development team with a very clear documentation outline, so they know what to deliver – point by point.
+• The Support & Maintenance team should present the development team with a very clear documentation outline so they know what to deliver – point by point.

 • Documentation also needs to be centralised since having just one source of knowledge helps to prevent chaos and confusion.
 Users cannot be distracted by having to look for answers in many different places as it just draws out the process, making it longer and more complicated.

-Technical side
+Technical side of software maintenance process

 The development team has a few technical things to take care of before the Support & Maintenance team can move and act freely within the software project.
-First and foremost, they have to:

 • provide access to project resources,